-The scoring process looks at four criteria:
+The scoring process looks at four criteria; project outcomes, value for money, sustainability / legacy of projects and ability to deliver.

-- a) Project outcomes

-- b) Value for money

-- c) Sustainability / legacy of projects

-- d) Ability to deliver

 All projects funded must support the local priorities/management plans of the Protected Landscape in which they are being delivered.
 Applications should not progress if they do not support these priorities/plans.